enviodev/hyperindex/scenarios/nft-factory/README.md

 deploy using waypoint:
 - waypoint up

-Alternatively, if you wish to run the indexer locally instead of deploying to a cluster, you can use the docker compose file in this directory:
+Alternatively, if you wish to run the nft-factory indexer using docker locally instead of deploying to a cluster, you can use the docker compose file in this directory:
 - docker compose up -d